Terms and Conditions

 We will always do my best to deliver your project to the agreed deadline.
 However, should we be unable to do so due to reasons beyond our control, we shall not be liable for any loss or damage caused to yourself or a third-party client.

-Meeting the deadlines also depends on the time it takes for you to provide feedback on the draft versions.
+Meeting the deadlines also depends on the time it takes for you to provide feedback on any drafts.
 I shall not be held liable for any delay that is a direct result of your ability to provide feedback in accordance with our agreed delivery schedule.

 I accept PayPal payments and bank transfers.
 I will always provide clients with invoices prior to any payment being requested.